 The drones come with several exceptional features that will enhance your flying experience, these include the following;

-4 Positioning Systems – It has dual GPS module, 2 ultra-sonic sensors, one optical flow sensor and a barometer.
-This allows the drone to maintain steady altitude during fight and have good hovering capability.
+4 Positioning Systems – It has a dual GPS module, 2 ultra-sonic sensors, one optical flow sensor and a barometer.
+This allows the drone to maintain steady altitude during flight and have good hovering capability.

 Smart Home Return – You can return the drone home by simply pressing the return home button on the app or controller.
 This feature is automatically turned on if you lose connection with the drone or when the drone battery gets too low.
 This is a cool safety feature as it minimises the risk of losing your drone.